 Lake Atitlan, Guatemala

 Nestled into the hills that surround Lake Atitlan’s cool waters, you will find a quaint village home to the Single Mothers Co-operative (Asociacion Madres Solteras).
-The Single Mothers Co-op has 26 members who gather every day to create a better life for their children.
+The Single Mothers Co-op is run by 26 Tz'utujil Maya women who gather every day to create a better life for their children.

-The women harvest their own cotton and dye their threads with only natural ingredients such as avocado pits and tree roots.
-They also create their own silk from silkworms and weave each blanket or throw by hand on a backstrap loom.
+They harvest their own cotton and dye their threads with only natural ingredients such as avocado pits and tree roots.
+They also create their own silk and weave each blanket or throw by hand on a backstrap loom.
 So much love and patience goes into every one of their designs, as it is a skill that has been passed down from generation to generation.
 We feel very lucky to work alongside them and contribute to preserving a dying art.

 Join + Receive 10% Off